What is Bourbon?

 After the mixture has cooked, the temperature is lowered again for the addition of barley malt.
 This begins the mashing process.
 Barley is malted by moistening the grains until they sprout, which releases an enzyme that converts grain starch into sugars.
 When the conversion is complete, the mash is transferred to the fermenters.

 Yeast is then added to the mash to begin the fermentation process.
 Each different strain of yeast imparts a distinctive flavor and aroma to the finished whiskey, and each distiller has a preferred strain.
-At Knob Creek, we use a proprietary jug yeast that has been the same since the end of Prohibition.
+Knob Creek uses a proprietary jug yeast that has been the same since the end of Prohibition.
 The yeast converts the grain sugars into alcohol and carbon dioxide.
-We couldn't care less about the carbon dioxide, but we care lots about the alcohol!

 When the fermentation is complete, the mash, now called "distiller's beer," is pumped to the still.
 Inside the tall column still, mash entering from the top meets steam entering from the bottom.
 The steam vaporizes the alcohol in the mash and carries it out the top of the still to be cooled and re-condensed.
 This product of the first distillation is called "low wine," which is then distilled a second time, yielding a product called "high wine" or "white dog."